tinode/chat/docs/API.md

 acc: {
   id: "1a2b3", // string, client-provided message id, optional
   user: "new", // string, "new" to create a new user, default: current user, optional
   token: "XMgS...8+BO0=", // string, authentication token to use for the request if the
                // session is not authenticated, optional
   scheme: "basic", // authentication scheme for this account, required;
                // "basic" and "anon" are currently supported for account creation.
-  secret: btoa("username:password"), // string, base64 encoded secret for the chosen
+  secret: base64encode("username:password"), // string, base64 encoded secret for the chosen
               // authentication scheme; to delete a scheme use a string with a single DEL
               // Unicode character "\u2421"; "token" and "basic" cannot be deleted
   login: true, // boolean, use the newly created account to authenticate current session,